ChickenProp/pretty-gist/README.md

 `[(Float, Float)]` you probably want to render the `fst`s the same as the `snd`s.
 But to do that you have to remember every place it might show up and configure them all separately; and if it starts showing up in a new place, it's probably easy for you to forget to configure that one.
+(Unlike with the classless solution, where you'll get type errors if you forget about it.)

 You're also going to be dealing with nested record updates, which I find unpleasant and have a bunch of